Preimplantation genetic testing for aneuploidy can help you make informed decisions about fertility

 - Chromosomal disorders like Down syndrome or Turner syndrome

 - Other issues that may cause a fertility treatment to fail

-At our Nashville fertility clinic we believe preimplantation genetic screening is a helpful tool in identifying embryos that are good candidates for transfer, and will continue our research as the field of PGS evolves.
+At our Nashville fertility clinic we believe preimplantation genetic testing for aneuploidy is a helpful tool in identifying embryos that are good candidates for transfer, and will continue our research as the field of PGT-A evolves.
 Contact us for more information.